madhur/madhur.github.com/_posts/2020-05-09-unit-testing-http-retry-strategies.markdown

 The sample code below is available in [my github repo](https://github.com/madhur/unit-test-http-retry)

-Let's face it, HTTP network calls can face intermittenyly.
+Let's face it, HTTP network calls can face intermittently.
 Even if you best configure the Linux Operating System, the TCP/IP networking stack and the best possible private / public cloud networks, failures are inevitable.
 Sometimes, the reason can be dropped packets at router / NIC or could be any issue in networking stack.

 For any well designed backend application, it is imperative to design for failures upfront rather than as afterthought.
 It depends on scenario to scenario, for example, mobile client making a call to HTTP server or it could be even a server making a inter-service call in a microservice architecture.
-The solution differes from scenario to scenario.
+The solution differs from scenario to scenario.

 In this post, we will not discuss about possible solutions, but look at how to accurately unit test the choosen solution.